Coffee in Seattle: Coffee consumption and culture

-People in Seattle consume more coffee than in any other American city; one study stated that there are 35 coffee shops per 100,000 residents and that Seattle people spend an average of $36 a month on coffee.
+People in Seattle consume more coffee than any other American city; one study stated that there are 35 coffee shops per 85,000 residents and that people in Seattle spend an average of $54 a month on coffee.
 It is nearly impossible to walk past a single block in a commercial area in Seattle without walking past at least one coffee shop.
 Coffee drinkers can get coffee at a local sidewalk stand, parking lot, tiny coffee houses, big coffee houses, drive-through, and even delivery.

 Several Seattle Ethiopian restaurants carry forward one or another degree of Ethiopian coffee tradition, which includes doing their own roasting.
 These include the Jebena Cafe in Pinehurst, Kaffa Coffee & Wine Bar in the Rainier Valley, and Adey Abeba in the Central District.

 In the early 2000s in Seattle a coffee concept called the bikini barista began to be implemented by various marketers throughout the area.
 Coffee distribution in this business model utilizes baristas wearing little clothing to prepare and serve the coffee.